re3h5/blogger-email-poster/README.md

-# AI Blogger Bot
+# Blogger Email Poster

-An intelligent automation tool that generates and publishes engaging blog posts to your Blogger site.
-It fetches trending topics (including cryptocurrency trends), uses AI to create high-quality content with proper thumbnail images, and automatically categorizes posts with appropriate labels.
+An automated blog content generation and email distribution system with human-like posting behavior.
+This bot generates high-quality blog content using AI, includes relevant images, and sends posts via email on a natural-looking schedule.

-This automated blogging system combines trending topic discovery, AI-powered content generation, and image integration to create professional-looking blog posts with minimal human intervention.
+This system combines trending topic discovery, AI-powered content generation, and smart scheduling to create and distribute professional-looking blog posts with minimal human intervention.

 > **IMPORTANT SECURITY NOTE**: This repository does not contain any sensitive API keys or credentials.
-You will need to create your own credential files based on the example files provided.
+You will need to create your own `.env` file with your email and API credentials.
 See the [Security and Credentials](#security-and-credentials) section for details.

 ## Features

 ### Core Functionality
-- 🔍 Fetches trending topics using Google Trends API with AI fallback
+- 🔍 Fetches trending topics with AI-powered suggestions
-- 💰 Includes cryptocurrency trends (BTC, ETH) in topic discovery
+- � Sends blog posts via email with embedded images
-- 📰 Creates engaging, clickable headlines using AI (without quotation marks)
+- 📰 Creates engaging, clickable headlines using AI
 - 🤖 Generates high-quality blog posts using OpenRouter AI
-- 🖼️ Automatically generates relevant images with proper thumbnails for Blogger
+- 🖼️ Automatically generates and embeds relevant images in emails
-- 🔄 Multi-tiered image fetching with Pixabay, Pexels, and placeholder fallbacks
+- 🔄 Multi-tiered image fetching with Pixabay API integration
-- 📝 Posts automatically to Blogger with smart label classification
+- 📝 Smart HTML email formatting with proper image embedding
-- 🏷️ Smart label classification system for better content organization
+- 🏷️ Content categorization for better organization

 ### Human-like Behavior & Anti-Spam
 - 🧠 **Human-like Posting Patterns**: Natural delays and posting schedules (3-4 posts/day, 19-27/week)